 How Often Do You Make Labels?

-While some people are looking for a label maker to operate in a fast-paced work setting to help create shipping and product labels, others may need a label maker for occasional use and for at-home projects.
-Looking for label makers that are meant to excel in professional/office use is important for those who need the extra performance, while folks who only need occasional use out of their label maker can find cheaper and simpler options.
+While some people are looking for a label maker to help create shipping and product labels in a fast-paced work setting, others may need a label maker for occasional use and for at-home projects.
+These two users will have very different needs when it comes to looking for label makers.
+Those in professional/office settings might need some extra performance features and a greater variety of printing options, while folks who only need occasional use out of their label maker can find cheaper and simpler options.

 Do You Need Custom Labels?